-(c) If Person fails to provide the information required under paragraph (a) or paragraph (b) of this section at the time required, Person agrees to pay $2,000 in liquidated damages to compensate the United States for its administrative costs.
+(c) If Person fails to provide the information required under paragraph (a) or paragraph (b) of this section at the time required, Person agrees to pay a $2,000 fine to compensate the United States for its administrative costs.

-(d) After Government Assignment and Conveyance to Purchaser of the Federal Helium System, if Person fails to provide the information required under paragraph (a) or paragraph (b) of this section at the time required, Person agrees to pay $2,000 in liquidated damages to compensate Purchaser for its administrative costs.
+(d) After Government Assignment and Conveyance to Real Property Purchaser of the Federal Helium System, if Person fails to provide the information required under paragraph (a) or paragraph (b) of this section at the time required, Person agrees to pay a $2,000 fine to compensate Real Property Purchaser for its administrative costs.

-(e) All other terms and conditions of the section remain in full force and effect as to Purchaser and Person.
+(e) All other terms and conditions of the section remain in full force and effect as to Real Property Purchaser and Person.

-2.4 Delivery of Helium by the United States or Purchaser
+2.4 Delivery of Helium by the United States or Real Property Purchaser

-The United States and Purchaser, as applicable, agree to deliver to Person during the term of this Contract as much of the volume of Primary Private Helium owned by the Person and stored by the United States in the Federal Helium System or stored by Purchaser in the Helium System, as applicable, that Person requests.
-Delivery is subject to any allocations in place, all terms and conditions of this Contract, the limitations of the Federal Helium System or the Helium System to deliver, the rights of Purchaser to receive Purchaser’s New Helium, and the rights of the other storage Contract holders within the Federal Helium System or the Helium System, as applicable.
+The United States and Real Property Purchaser, as applicable, agree to deliver to Person during the term of this Contract as much of the volume of Primary Private Helium owned by the Person and stored by the United States in the Federal Helium System or stored by Real Property Purchaser in the Helium System, as applicable, that Person requests.
+Delivery is subject to any allocations in place, all terms and conditions of this Contract, the limitations of the Federal Helium System or the Helium System to deliver, the rights of Real Property Purchaser and Purchaser of Helium Lot #1 to receive Purchaser’s New Helium, and the rights of the other storage Contract holders within the Federal Helium System or the Helium System, as applicable.

 (a) Allocations are calculated on October 1 each year based on amount of Primary Private Helium in the Federal Helium System or Helium System as applicable.
 The last allocation calculated prior to the Conveyance will remain in effect until it is recalculated the subsequent October 1 after the Conveyance.

-(b) Purchaser’s New Helium and all Storage Contract Holders’ Secondary Helium is not included in allocation calculations.
-Purchaser is guaranteed delivery of 20 percent of the total crude production per day of Purchaser’s New Helium.
-The Purchaser’s Representative will allocate the remaining delivery capacity of the Helium System among all parties storing helium in the Helium System.
+(b) Purchaser’s New Helium and all Storage Contract Holders’ Secondary Private Helium is not included in allocation calculations.
+Purchaser of Helium Lot #1 and Real Property Purchaser are guaranteed delivery of 20 percent of the total crude production per day of Purchaser’s New Helium.
+The Real Property Purchaser’s Representative will allocate the remaining delivery capacity of the Helium System among all parties storing helium in the Helium System.

-(c) Upon Conveyance, the Parties understand, acknowledge, and agree that the United States has no obligation to facilitate or ensure delivery by the Purchaser of Person’s Primary and Secondary Private Helium.
-Purchaser will be bound to the delivery terms and fees described in this Contract for Primary Private Helium during the term of this Contract.
-Person must enter a separate contract with Purchaser for delivery of its Secondary Private Helium
+(c) Upon Conveyance, the Parties understand, acknowledge, and agree that the United States has no obligation to facilitate or ensure delivery by the Real Property Purchaser of Person’s Primary Private Helium.
+Real Property Purchaser will be bound to the delivery terms and fees described in this Contract for Primary Private Helium during the term of this Contract.
+Person must enter a separate contract with Real Property Purchaser for delivery of its Secondary Private Helium.

 (d) Primary Private Helium will be delivered to Person at Person’s Delivery/Acceptance Point where the Federal Helium Pipeline or Helium Pipeline is connected with a line that goes to Person’s facilities, and in a helium-gas mixture containing not less than 50 percent helium by volume, and at the pressure existing in the system at the time and at the point of delivery, and will be delivered under conditions that permit suitable measurement and analysis specified by Article VI.

-(e) Pursuant to Article IV, Person agrees to compensate the United States or Purchaser, as applicable, for any costs that the United States or Purchaser incurs to deliver a helium-gas mixture containing not less than 50 percent helium by volume.
+(e) Pursuant to Article IV, Person agrees to compensate the United States or Real Property Purchaser, as applicable, for any costs that the United States or Real Property Purchaser incurs to deliver a helium-gas mixture containing not less than 50 percent helium by volume.

 2.5 Title to Helium.